sweepai/sweep/docs/installation.md

 ## Step 5: Comment on Sweep's Pull Request 💬

 If you notice any issues with the pull request, comment on the pull request with "Sweep: " and your comment.
 For example, "Sweep: use a different package instead".
+You can also comment in the issue and code.
+For more details on this see [Commenting](https://docs.sweep/commenting).

 ---